 "Tug on anything at all in the universe and you'll find it connected to everything in the universe" - John Muir.

 We are pleased to report, with the help of over 400 donors and 2 matching grants, the goal of raising $3,000,000 to purchase Baxendale Woods has been reached!
-This is indeed cause to celebrate, but let's save the dancing in the streets (or on the trails) for closing day (TBA) when Baxendale Woods legally becomes ours.
+The BCT now OWNS Baxendale Woods!

 The BCT will continue to accept donations for the Baxendale Woods fund through the end of October for anyone who has not yet donated but would like to be a part of this project.
 These funds will be used for expenses related to this project, including but not limited to legal fees, closing costs, and trail construction.
 These expenses could be sizable.